traverseda/dotfiles/README.md

     sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply traverseda

 Executables are managed by nix-portable, and downloaded on-demand.
-This will ony work on x86_64 and aarch64 OSs.
+This will only work on x86_64 and aarch64 OSs.
+Also apparently not termux.